depend on us for life

 Two years later, WHN noticed that large numbers of patients were coming from Greenwood and Indianapolis.
 As a result, in September of 2008, WHN opened a 4th Health Center on the South Side of Indianapolis, which quickly grew to become its largest and most diverse Health Center.

 WHN quickly outgrew its small clinic in Hope and in September 2010, WHN broke ground on a new state-of-the-art 9-exam room facility, creating the town’s first permanent Health Center.

-A year later, in 2015, after undergoing seven years of explosive growth at its South Indy location, WHN split the practice into (2) brand new facilities – – one near Community Hospital South & and one near Epler Road and US 31.
+A year later in 2015, after undergoing seven years of extensive growth at the Southside Indianapolis location, WHN divided the practice into two sites of care.
+One Health Center was opened near Community Hospital South and the second Health Center at Epler Parke in the plaza area at the intersection of Epler Road and US 31.

 We are responsible for protecting what is of value to our organization - - its human resources as well as its material and financial assets.
 We accept the responsibility of being leaders in health care.
 This task requires taking risks and keeping commitments.
 We accept the challenge of advocating for our patients and our communities.

 We strive to do the best at what we do, while accepting our limits as an organization.
 Our performance standards and expectations reinforce this commitment to quality.

 We recognize that each employee is an essential member of the team and the organization.
 Our clinics and providers collaborate with other care- givers in a partnership of healing.
 Each clinic belongs to and serves its immediate community, working with others to provide effective help to all members of the community.

 We are dedicated to helping those in need, particularly those who may have no refuge, beyond what may be expected or claimed as a right.
 Our approach is holistic; we strive to care for the body, mind and spirit.
 Our care encompasses the full range of human needs.